Faculty

 Barbara Miles

-Barbara Miles has worked as an Advancement leader and teacher in five countries, and she is a dedicated supporter of CASE as an agent for advancing education worldwide.
+Barbara Miles has worked as an advancement leader and teacher in five countries, and she is a dedicated supporter of CASE as an agent for advancing education worldwide.

 Barbara was the inaugural Vice-President (Advancement) at the Australian National University, building teams, structures and processes to significantly elevate the university’s Advancement capabilities and establish a strong foundation for future achievement.